integrityph/SatochipApplet/SatoChip APDU Standard.md

   - `0x6f00`: No precise diagnosis

 **NOTE**: If the process is aborted with a value of SW1 from '64' to '6F', then the response data field shall be absent.

+**Note**: If SW1 is set to '63' or '65', then the state of the non-volatile memory has changed.
+If SW1 is set to '6X' except for '63' and '65', then the state of the non-volatile memory is unchanged.

 ## 3. APDU Instructions